• Home

 • Slice into wedges or chunks.

-• Once the melon is cut you can enjoy right away or store in the refrigerator for 3-5 days.
+• Once the melon is cut you can enjoy right away or store in the refrigerator for up to 3 days.

 Notes